MarjoleinHordijk/PythonTutorials/docs/source/01_03_Loops.md

-# Loops & Conditional Statements
+# Loops and Conditional Statements

 There are different types of loops: